JSEcoin/platform/README.md

 ### Package - Cordova:android-VM

-1. Executing `npm run mobile:android-vm` will compile the mobile app into `./dist/mobile` and launch deploy to and android Virtual Machine if this has been setup.
+1. Executing `npm run mobile:android-vm` will compile the mobile app into `./dist/mobile` and launch deploy to an android Virtual Machine if this has been setup.

 ## Generating the style guide
 We've started documenting the platform and breaking it down into reusable components.